 - Keep the hair short, above the ears, and off the base of the neck.

 - Please reference and adhere to all applicable steps that are listed for “GIRLS” as well.

 AFFIRMATIVE LICE DETECTION STRATEGY

-The Parent, Care Giver, or Guardian may choose over the counter lice removal products.
+Purchase and use our Non-Toxic ABSOLUTE CLEAR enzymes for eradication purposes.
 Keep in mind that head lice are developing resistance to lice-killing products faster than new ones are being developed.
 Lindane, Malathion, Natural Pyrethrins, and Permethrin are the active ingredients of over the counter (OTC) lice removal products and are insecticides.

 TIPS ON LICE PREVENTION AND/OR RE-INFESTATION